AndersDeath/diary2/000-current.md

 The day was nice.
 We walked a lot in the city center.
 I liked and enjoyed it.
 We were in the city center, visited some places of interest.
 Also we ate nice food in fast food place and some shit.
 Also I finally published a vide and maybe if everything is ok and I feel ok I will record another one tomorrow.
 I hope that it will be good.
 Will see.
 Besides that I did noting today.
 I don't want to do anything.
 I feel like nothing can push me to some tunnel where I can be focused on valuable things.
 I don't know why.
 Maybe I am just tired of everything.
 I don't know.
 Anyway.
 The day was nice I am in a good mood and the bad is waiting for me.
 Everything will be ok

-# 24 Dezember - Samstag - Berlin - 459 Tag der Einwanderung
+# 24 Dezember - Sonntag - Berlin - 459 Tag der Einwanderung